Wiki · Concept · Last reviewed June 25, 2026

 Limits

-It is also browser-dependent.
+Implementation is browser-dependent.
 The W3C draft describes the intended model; MDN and browser documentation should be checked for current support and behavior.
-Operational claims should name the browser, credential type, mediation setting, origin, and date tested.
+Operational claims should name the browser, credential type, mediation setting, origin, embedding context, and date tested.

 Minimum Evidence Record